zoxpx/vagrant-ansible-kube/README.md

 * no HA; cluster will set up with only 1 Kubernetes master-node
 * VM images **must** use `eth#` network-interfaces notation
+* the container-runtime packages may not be available for all the platforms/distributions  (e.g. `cri-o` packages as provided by [openSUSE](https://download.opensuse.org/repositories/devel:/kubic:/libcontainers:/stable:/cri-o:/), or `docker` on CentOS/RHEL 8)

 ## More information